 Personalised service at Hong Kong’s oldest five-star hotel. $$$$

 Gold-buttoned, red-suited doormen greeted us at the Mandarin Oriental, and the five-star treatment continued at the black-marble reception, with its gold carvings and a floral signature scent.
-It’s populated by well-dressed figures checking in or on their way to one of three Michelin-starred restaurants or a treatment at the Mandarin Spa.
+One of the most famous hotels in Central, it’s populated by well-dressed figures checking in or on their way to one of three Michelin-starred restaurants or a treatment at the Mandarin Spa.
 The gorgeous Asian-inspired décor extends up the 25 floors, through extravagant chandeliers, hand-crafted furniture and wood panelling.
 Inspection of our Superior Harbourview Room revealed a soft caramel leather armchair; a TV cabinet designed like an old travelling case; wardrobes hidden with artwork panels; and a live bamboo plant – not to mention the unobstructed skyline and water views.

 Detail You’ll Love: Two types of dressing gowns, a standard white robe and a stunning purple silk number for swanning about in luxury.

 Pool?
 Yes, an indoor pool.

 Urban heritage hotel remade by a starchitect. $$$